 Note that your passport must have at least 6 months of validity left when you apply for residency.

 I hope you’ve found this article on the basics of the Nicaragua reforestation residency visa to be helpful.
-For more information, please contact me at email@example.com or call us at (619) 550-2743.
-We can introduce you to a licensed reforestation expert and a local attorney who will process your visa.
+For more information,please contact us HERE, we can introduce you to a licensed reforestation expert and a local attorney who will process your visa.